section-engineering-education/engineering-education/content/articles/model-monitoring-and-detecting-drifts-in-machine-learning-models-using-deepchecks/index.md

 ![Data Drift output](/engineering-education/model-monitoring-and-detecting-drifts-in-machine-learning-models-using-deepchecks/train-test-drift.png)

-The condition that checks for drifts in the testing and training dataset has passed.
-The condition uses a drift score to check for the data drift.
+The condition for checking the drifts (data drift) in the testing and training dataset has passed.
+It uses a drift score to check for the data drift.

 The condition is:

-- If the drift score is <= 0.1 then there is no data drift.
-The condition has been met (passed), therefore there is no data drift.
+- If the drift score is <= 0.1, then there is no data drift.
+This condition has been met (passed).
+Therefore, there is no data drift.

 #### Train Test Label Drift output
 This output will show whether there is a concept drift in our text classification model.

 ![Concept drift output](/engineering-education/model-monitoring-and-detecting-drifts-in-machine-learning-models-using-deepchecks/concept-drift.png)

-The condition that checks for concept drift in the classification model has passed.
-The condition uses a drift score to check for the concept drift.
+The condition for checking the concept drift in the classification model has passed.
+It uses a drift score to check for the concept drift.

 The condition is:
-- If the drift score is <= 0.1 then there is no data drift.
-The condition has been met (passed), therefore there is no data drift.
+- If the drift score is <= 0.1, then there is no data drift.
+This condition has been met (passed).
+Therefore, there is no data drift.

-These are the most important outputs that the `full_suite` method produces.
-The outputs have shown us there is no concept and data drift in our classification model.
-You can further explore the other outputs.
+These are some of the outputs that the `full_suite` method produces.
+You can further explore the others.

 Let's move to the `Check` method.

 ### Implementing `Check` method
 We will use the method to run a single specific check to detect either data drift or concept drift.
-We just have to import the specific method to perform the check.

-Let's import the method that detects the data drift.
+Let's import the specific method to detect the data drift.

 #### Importing the data drift method
 We import the data drift method as follows: